GoogleCloudPlatform/aws-discovery-export/README.md

 # Solution Overview
 This script collects information from provided AWS account and generates csv files for import into StratoZone portal for analysis.
 Generated files will be placed in ./output directory.
 For ease of use a compress zip file will be created that can be imported directly to StratoZone using the import procedure.
+Script will collect data only on the instances user executing the script has access to.

 **NOTE** - Due to the unavailability of instance memory utilization, that metric will be ignored by the StratoZone recommendation engine.